Skip to content

 Software TLB

-Consider two processes and they wish to use the same memory region.
-For example, all the processes in egos-2000 use 0x80800000 as the top of their stack (i.e., APPS_STACK_TOP in library/egos.h).
-Virtual memory means that the operating system creates an illusion to a process that it can exclusively use the memory below 0x80800000 for its stack.
+Consider two processes trying to use the same memory region.
+For example, all processes in egos-2000 use 0x80400000 as the top of their stack (i.e., APPS_STACK_TOP in library/egos.h).
+Virtual memory means that the operating system creates an illusion that a process exclusively uses the memory below 0x80400000 for its stack.

-For example, suppose two processes both use the load instruction with 0x807FFFFC as the address to read the highest 4 bytes of their stack.
-To provide the illusion, this 0x807FFFFC will be translated into two different addresses when accessing the memory.
-In other words, even though the two processes execute exactly the same instruction, the CPU can actually read different parts of the memory and return different 4 bytes.
-This makes sense because it is likely that different processes put different 4 bytes at the top of their stack.
+For example, suppose two processes both use the load instruction with 0x803FFFFC as the address to read the highest 4 bytes of their stack.
+To provide the illusion, this 0x803FFFFC will be translated into two different addresses when accessing the memory.
+In other words, even though the two processes execute exactly the same instruction, the CPU can read two different parts of the memory, and get different bytes.
+This makes sense because it is likely that different processes put different 4 bytes at the start of their stack.

-The illusion here is that a process can only see that it reads address 0x807FFFFC while the operating system knows the translated address being used to actually access the memory.
-We call 0x807FFFFC the virtual address in this case and, for every process, it is translated into a physical address for the actual memory access.
+The illusion here is that a process can only see that it reads address 0x803FFFFC while the operating system knows the translated address being used to access the memory.
+We thus call 0x803FFFFC the virtual address in this case and, for every process, it is translated into a physical address for the actual memory access.

 Address translation

-Let's read a data structure that records the translation from virtual to physical addresses.
+Let's read a data structure recording the translation from virtual to physical addresses.

 c